XingFramework/xing-book/creating_the_application.md

 # Creating The Application

-## Insalling the Xing Framework rubygem
+## Installing the Xing Framework rubygem

 We'll start by installing xing-framework.
 Make sure you're using a compatible version of Ruby (we prefer >= 2.2).
 If you're using a Ruby manager with gemsets (like RVM), you probably want to [create a gemset now](https://rvm.io/gemsets/basics) and switch to it.
 If you're not using gemsets, don't worry about it.

 ## Generating the application

-... bundles a lot of gems

     $ gem install xing-framework
     Fetching: xing-framework-0.2.0.gem (100%)